ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 ### Set a number of maximum concurrent tasks per operators

-In the settings you can configure a maximum number of tasks that can be assign at the same time for an operator.
+In the settings you can configure a maximum number of tasks that can be assign at the same time to an operator.

-When this number is reached for an operator, when trying clicking on "Next ticket" he or she will be redirected to the doing tasks.
+When this number is reached for an operator, when trying clicking on "Next ticket" he or she will be redirected to one if his doing tasks.

-Tasks manually assigned from the backlog or a record ignore this behavior.
+Tasks manually assigned ignore this behavior.

 {% hint style="info" %}
-This setting is disabled by default
+This setting is disabled by default.
 {% endhint %}

 ### Automatically unassign tasks

 You can configure a maximum time before automatically unassigning a task, making the record available for other operators.
+Tasks that have been manually assigned can be automatically unassigned even in a "Todo" state.

+Tasks automatically unassigned will trigger a special activity log event.

 {% hint style="info" %}
-This setting is disabled by default
+This setting is disabled by default.
 {% endhint %}